bitshares/ledger-app-bitshares/README.md

 # Bitshares Wallet App for Ledger Nano S

-Bitshares wallet for Ledger Nano S.  This is the app that runs on the Nano S and signs transactions recieved via USB from a host wallet interface.
-It also manages your keys, safeguarding the private keys and deriving the public and private keys from the wallet seed following [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) and [SLIP-0048](https://github.com/satoshilabs/slips/blob/master/slip-0048.md).
-A set of python scripts are provided to allow command-line signing of transactions where the transaction is read from a file in JSON format.
-The main purpose of these scripts, aside from testing and verifying that the Nano app works as intended, is to provide a reference for developers developing GUI wallets.
+This is the app that runs on the Ledger Nano S device and signs transactions recieved via USB from a host wallet interface.
+It also manages your keys, safeguarding the private keys and deriving the public and private keys from the wallet seed, following [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) and [SLIP-0048](https://github.com/satoshilabs/slips/blob/master/slip-0048.md).

+A set of python scripts are provided to allow command-line interaction with the device, to request the signing of transactions read in from a file in JSON format.
+The main purpose of the app, however, is to be a back-end to a more sophisticated wallet interface, and these scripts are primarily intended to provide a reference for developers developing GUI wallets.

-The app follows the specification available in the doc/ folder, which documents the communication protocol with the device.
+The app follows the specification available in the [doc/](/doc/) folder, which documents the communication protocol with the device.

-To use the generic wallet refer to `signTransaction.py`, `getPublicKey.py`.
+To use the generic wallet via the scripts, refer to `signTransaction.py`, `getPublicKey.py`.
+Some examples are given below.

 ### Features:

-* Decodes parameters of recognized operations and displays them so that the user may be assured that the transaction is as intended.
+* Processes serialized transactions to decode and display parameters of recognized BitShares operations, so that the user may be assured that the transaction is as intended before signing.
-* Can process transactions with up to four operations in the transaction.
+* Can process transactions that contain multiple operations (currently capped at four).
 * For unrecognized operations, displays a warning that the details cannot be extracted, but still allows the user to sign the transaction if they wish.

 ### Supported Operations: